Locality Implies Complex Numbers in Quantum Mechanics: Acknowledgements

 \section{Acknowledgements}

-Part of the content of this paper is derived from T. Feng's doctoral dissertation (2023) at Sun Yat-sen University.
+The authors thank Fulin Wu, Timothee Hoffreumon, Mischa Woods, Pedro Barrios, Igor Volovich for their comments.
 This research was made possible through the generous support of the Gordon and Betty Moore Foundation, the Eutopia Foundation, and of the ID 62312 grant from the John Templeton Foundation, as part of the ‘The Quantum Information Structure of Spacetime’ Project (QISS).
 The opinions expressed in this project/publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
 C.R. was supported by the National Natural Science Foundation of China (Grants No. 12075245, 12421005 and No. 12247105).